 Next February, Abort73 has been given the opportunity to participate in Southern Seminary's Adopting for Life conference.
-Because Abort73 is not a traditional adoption ministry, I wrote following to help explain the connection.
-Pending approval, this will be included in the conference program:
+Because Abort73 is not a traditional adoption ministry, I wrote the following to help explain the connection:

 To put it simply, for the promotion of adoption to be broadly effective, it must be accompanied by the exposure of abortion.
 That doesn't mean that individual adoption ministries should change their focus, but it does mean that the collective body of Christ should be in the business of boldly, creatively, and proactively exposing the darkness of abortion.
 If there is a tendency for the church to focus more on abortion-alternatives than on abortion itself, it likely owes to the fact that promoting adoption is relatively safe.
 Exposing abortion is not.
 Even Planned Parenthood gives tacit support to adoption, but when the topic turns to abortion, things can get ugly.
 There is a natural inclination in nearly all of us to steer clear of the abortion issue in favor of more pleasant fare.
 Combatting abortion is awkward, unpleasant, and exposes you to all sorts of verbal abuse.

-As a result, most churches remain publicly silent about abortion – the cost of speaking out is too high.
-Those that do make its elimination a priority focus thier support almost exclusively on Crisis Pregnancy Clinics (CPCs).
+As a result, most churches remain publicly silent about abortion—the cost of speaking out is too high.
+Those that do make its elimination a priority focus their support almost exclusively on Crisis Pregnancy Clinics (CPCs).
 These clinics provide vital services, but they all face the same problem.
 In America today, most girls don't want help getting through a crisis pregnancy; they want help getting out of it.
-Until public perception shifts, CPCs will remain largely vacant while pregnant girls continue to flood the offices of Planned Parenthood – where (according to their 2008 annual report) only one adoption is referred for every 62 abortions!
+Until public perception shifts, CPCs will remain largely vacant while pregnant girls continue to flood the offices of Planned Parenthood—where (according to their 2008 annual report) only one adoption is referred for every 62 abortions!

 All that to say, as you consider the glorious, biblical, God-exalting act of adoption, don't forget about the monster lurking in the shadows.
 And as you consider how best to combat abortion (this great enemy of adoption), remember that the path of least resistance is often the path of least reward.
 Publicly standing against abortion will invariably step on some toes, but so long as the church fails to speak out against the atrocity of child sacrifice, the myriad blessings of widespread adoption will never see the light of day.